ningkko/CSC220-Projects/README_cc3.markdown

 # CSC220 Coding Challenge 3: Prime Pantry
 ## Objective:
+- Given a dictionary of items and their (integer, positive-valued) item weights,
+- identify whether or not there is a subset that could fill a Prime Pantry Box to exactly 100% and report which items are in the subset ( report the number of items in the subset that fills the box to 100% and return all possible solutions )
+- If there is no solution, returns the closest-without-going-over solution

 ## Installation and set-up
 - Download the file and run it in Python 3.